metosin/reitit/doc/ring/dynamic_extensions.md

 # Dynamic Extensions

 `ring-handler` injects the `Match` into a request and it can be extracted at runtime with `reitit.ring/get-match`.
-This can be used to build ad-hoc extensions to the system.
+This can be used to build ad hoc extensions to the system.

-Example middleware to guard routes based on user roles:
+This example shows a middleware to guard routes based on user roles:

 ```clj
 (require '[reitit.ring :as ring])